There are two PCSK9 inhibitors available in the U.S.: alirocumab and evolocumab.

 Evolocumab is contraindicated in patients with a history of hypersensitivity reactions to evolocumab.

-Due to the cost associated with PCSK9 inhibitor, collaboration among physicians, clinical pharmacists, and specialty pharmacies is essential to ensure patient adherence to therapy.
+Due to the cost associated with a PCSK9 inhibitor, collaboration among physicians, clinical pharmacists, and specialty pharmacies is essential to ensure patient adherence to therapy.
 For example, interprofessional team members may be required to complete financial assistance paperwork, submit a prior authorization, or obtain a manufacturer discount card for the patient to be able to start therapy.
-To successfully administer this drug safely, a specialty-trained nurse, pharmacist, and clinician must work as a team and be responsible to ensure appropriate PCSK9 inhibitor administration techniques, monitoring of laboratory values and adverse effects, and dosing as well as appropriate education of the patient and family.
+To successfully administer this drug safely, a specialty-trained nurse, pharmacist, and clinician must work as a team and be responsible for ensuring appropriate PCSK9 inhibitor administration techniques, monitoring of laboratory values and adverse effects, and dosing as well as appropriate education of the patient and family.
 The pharmacist (including board-certified cardiology specialized pharmacists) can consult with the prescriber regarding dosing and proper administration intervals.
 By using this type of interprofessional team paradigm, these new agents can achieve their intended therapeutic goals for patients, particularly those who are unsuccessful on statin therapy.
-[Level 5] (Level V)
+[Level 5]

 |||Update on the use of PCSK9 inhibitors in adults: Recommendations from an Expert Panel of the National Lipid Association., Orringer CE,Jacobson TA,Saseen JJ,Brown AS,Gotto AM,Ross JL,Underberg JA,, Journal of clinical lipidology, 2017 May 19 [PubMed PMID: 28532784]|